BeyzaTugce/frontend/README.md

-  My Garage is an online garage sale platform to help people with items to get rid of to sell their belongings easily and efficiently with a user-friendly bargain interface which does not require direct messaging with the sellers and also offering potential discounts to buyers in case of selecting multiple items from the same garage.
+  My Garage is an online garage sale platform to help people with items to sell their belongings easily and efficiently with a user-friendly bargain interface which does not require direct messaging with the sellers and also offering potential discounts to buyers in case of selecting multiple items from the same garage.
+Both pick-up and shipment options can be also offered by the seller and if both options are available, the buyer can select one of them.
+The seller has the ability to enable or disable bargaining, multiple item selection discount and delivery options.

 # Getting Started with Create React App